 Typical: $5,000 to $10,000

-A couple of endpoints, webhooks, retries, and production-grade error handling.
-Timeline is three to six weeks.
+A handful of endpoints, webhooks, retries, and production-grade error handling.
+Timeline is 3 to 6 weeks.

 Examples: